Skip to content

 • The specific terms and conditions of any funding.

-Successful applicants will enter into an agreement with the AIS in relation to the grant funding, which will be substantially based on the sample terms and conditions to these guidelines.
+Successful applicants will enter into an agreement with the ASC in relation to the grant funding, which will be substantially based on the sample terms and conditions to these guidelines.
 This agreement will be made available to prospective applicants on request and will be supplied automatically to successful applicants.

 Disclosure of information